 Cathie Barret is originally from the UK but moved here 22 years ago with her husband and three children after living and teaching English in France for 12 years.
 Cathie joined TCS in August 2018 and is very excited to put into practice the philosophy of the schools of Reggio Emilia.
 She has worked with children for over 25 years in the UK and the US and recently graduated with a Master’s in Early Childhood Education from Towson.
 She has a particular interest in the importance of child-led exploration and play in early education, process art and the benefits of outdoor experiences and nature education.

 Jill Telford is an educator, artist and avid reader.
 She has an MA in Literacy Studies.
 She has been serving children and families for many years.
 Being one of many educators in our field, I am honored and thankful to be able to play a small part in keeping play, creativity, metacognition, make believe, story telling, and the arts alive for children each and every day.

-Darnica Crawford has been at TCS for nine years and has taught in all three classrooms during that time.
+Darnica Crawford has been at TCS for ten years and has taught in all three classrooms during that time.
 Her favorite part of working with children is helping them develop by teaching them new things and having fun while doing it.
 Outside of TCS she enjoys being a mom, cooking, drawing and playing basketball.

 The Rainbows Team:

 Morgan Powell, is a native Washingtonian with a passion for serving youth, especially in her hometown.
-This is her third year at TCS.
+This is her fourth year at TCS.
 She has been in the early childhood education field in different capacities for almost a decade, including having worked as a preschool teacher on Capitol Hill for 5 years.
 Morgan is looking forward to the adventures she will embark upon, and the experiences that will turn into lifelong memories, with this year’s Rainbows class.